Working times and overtime are regulated by Chapter two of the Basic Conditions of Employment Act.

 Certain sections, including the sections on overtime, are also not applicable to:

 - Sales staff who travel to customers and regulate their own hours of work

 - Employees who work less than 24 hours a month for an employer

 - Employees who earn more than the threshold amount (at time of publishing this was R205,433.30 per annum or R17,119.44 p/m)

 The act states that the maximum ‘normal’ hours of work are 45 hours per week.
 The maximum ‘normal’ hours in a day would be 9 hours a day if the employee normally works 5 days or less a week, or 8 hours a day if they normally work more than 5 days a week.

 However, this does not mean that an employee must always work a 45 hour week before overtime kicks in.
 The normal hours would be as per the contract signed by the employer and employee and could be less than 45 hours.
 If the employee normally works 40 hours a week, then any hours over 40 would be regarded as overtime.

 Those earning above the threshold need to negotiate with their employer what their normal hours would be and this could be more than 45 hours.

-The maximum permissable overtime in a week is 10 hours in any one week, or 3 hours in any one day.
-Employees earning less than the threshold should earn 1.5 times the normal rate of pay for any overtime except on a Sunday or public holiday, when they should earn double pay.
+The maximum permissible overtime in a week is 10 hours in any one week or 3 hours in any one day.
+Employees earning less than the threshold should earn 1.5 times the normal rate of pay for any overtime except on a Sunday or public holiday when they should earn double pay.
 However, if the employee normally works on a Sunday, then work on a Sunday would be paid at 1.5 times their normal rate.